alexbird-hunterindustries/fizz-buzz-diy-test-runner/src/notes.md

 # What is a test framework?

+A code library that makes it easy to:

+- define a set of examples for how the code should behave
+- check that the code behavior matches those examples

 ## What's good about our current approach?

 - test writing (the test code is a valuable artifact)